5 reasons your teen might be depressed

 Self-esteem issues

-Scott Adams, PhD, Director of Youth Psychology and Quality at the Medical Center of Aurora in Colorado, sees numerous cases of teen depression in his practice.
+Scott Adams, PhD, a behavioral health services expert in Wheat Ridge, Colorado, sees numerous cases of teen depression in his practice.
 Many of those cases are related to low self-esteem.

-Teens who experience bullying, academic problems, or body issues like obesity, are at higher risk for depression, according to Adams.
-That includes young people who are questioning their sexuality or gender identity or who identify as lesbian, gay, bisexual, transgender (LGBT).
+Teens who experience bullying, academic problems, or body issues like obesity are at higher risk of depression, according to Adams.
+That includes young people who are questioning their sexuality or gender identity or who identify as lesbian, gay, bisexual, or transgender (LGBT).
 Some researchers think having low self-esteem as a teen makes for less emotionally resilient adults.

 Health conditions

 People who live with long-term diseases like asthma or chronic pain syndromes are at increased risk of depression.
 Bipolar disorders, personality disorders, and anxiety disorders can all coexist with depression, too, says Adams.
-“If they have a physical disability that sets them apart from other kids their age, that would be a risk factor,” he notes.
+“If they have a physical disability that sets them apart from other kids their age, that would be a risk factor,” says Adams.

 Genetics and family problems